 HEOP is a New York state-funded program that provides support for up to five years of undergraduate study to high-achieving, low-income students, particularly those who have had limited access AP and honors courses, leadership organizations, and co-curricular programming.

 Our summer programs include HEOP’s 6-week summer prep session for incoming students and Jump Start, a 3-week early orientation and college transition program for pre-freshmen.
 The College also hosts numerous summer workshops in the creative and performing arts.

 Questions about our summer programs?
-Contact the Office of Academic Advancement for more information.
+Contact the Center for Academic Support and Tutoring for more information.

 Thanks to a gift from the Oliver and Jennie R. Donaldson Charitable Trust, MMC has established the Donaldson Awards to help student’s present scholarly research at conferences around the country and the world.